hengxufu/SPEED-__MYSELF/README.md

-# SPEED-: Next-Generation Dataset for Spacecraft Pose Estimation across Domain Gap
+# SPEED-: Next-Generation Dataset for Spacecraft Pose Estimation across Domain Gap Edited by Me

 This repository is developed by Tae Ha "Jeff" Park at [Space Rendezvous Laboratory (SLAB)](https://slab.stanford.edu) of Stanford University.